$195M contract awarded to close Byderabo dumpsite

-Kaieteur News – Puran Brothers Disposal Inc. was awarded a $195, 855, 000 contract for the closure of the Byderabo dumpsite and development of sanitary landfill located at Barica in Region Seven.
+Kaieteur News – Puran Brothers Disposal Inc. was awarded a $195,855,000 contract for the closure of the Byderabo dumpsite and develop a sanitary landfill at Bartica in Region Seven.

-The National Procurement and Tender Administration Board (NPTAB) announced on its website that the contract was awarded on December 28, 2022.

 During a visit at Bartica last year May, the Ministry of Local Government and Regional Development had indicated that it was in the final stages of acquiring a new area, suitable for a landfill sanitary site in Region Seven (Cuyuni-Mazaruni).